 Monsurat Adebanjo’s personal and professional life has been dedicated to the promotion and protection of the arts, advocating for diversity and empowering underrepresented people.
 Monsurat is a practicing attorney and the founder of Brown Girl For The Arts Media; The Urban Culturist, a tech startup; and Brown Girl Artists.
 Brown Girl For The Arts Media is committed to broadening the sluggishly changing narrative of the Diaspora through representation in the media.
 The Urban Culturist utilizes its digital space to promote diversity, access and exposure within the art world and share new and diverse opportunities to appreciate art and culture.
 Brown Girl Artists, Inc. is a 501(c)(3) organization dedicated to empowering girls of color to envision their futures as artists, professionals and world changers by connecting them with positive, relatable and accomplished role models of color.

-Anushree Bagrodia is Vice President leading the Transformation of the Law Department at Mastercard based in Purchase, New York.
-In her current role, Anushree is responsible for the strategy and execution for transformation across all legal functions and departments including driving change management.
-Anushree has held a number of roles at Mastercard in London and New York where she guided senior management on complex global deal structures, provided counsel on creative solutions for product implementation, advised on risk assessment and negotiated multifaceted commercial agreements.
-Passionate about women issues, Anushree Chaired Mastercard’s UK Women Leadership Network and remains actively involved in a range of diversity initiatives at Mastercard.
-She also conceptualized and institutionalized an on-boarding program for new attorneys at Mastercard.
-Prior to Mastercard, Anushree worked with Sidley Austin in London, where she advised global clients from multiple industries on mergers and acquisitions and commercial transactions.
-An alumnus of Oxford University, Anushree is a registered Solicitor in England and Wales.
-Anushree holds a double undergraduate degree in Finance and Law from University of Mumbai.
+Anushree Bagrodia, Vice President, is the lead lawyer for Transformation of the Law Department at Mastercard.
+She is responsible for the strategy and execution, including change management across global legal functions and departments.
+Prior to this, Anushree held number of roles at Mastercard in London and New York where she guided senior management on complex global deal structures, provided counsel on creative solutions for product implementation, advised on risk assessment and negotiated multifaceted commercial agreements.
+Before joining Mastercard, Anushree worked with Sidley Austin in London, advising global clients from multiple industries on mergers and acquisitions and commercial transactions.
+Anushree chaired the UK Chapter of Women’s ERG at Mastercard.
+Currently she is an active member of AABANY and sits on the Finance Committee of Leadership Council on Legal Diversity.
+Graduate of Oxford University, Anushree has a diverse professional portfolio and has experience of working in India, UK and the US.

 Prior to joining Viacom, Janet was Director of Legal Affairs at NBCUniversal, where she supported digital teams, including iVillage and NBC Local Media.
 Janet is a graduate of New York Law School and the State University of New York at Albany.
 She also studied abroad in London as an undergraduate.
 Janet is a member of the Internet Advertising Bureau’s Legal Affairs Council on behalf of Viacom, and outside of her position at Viacom, she advises the anti-violence organization, V-Day, on a pro bono basis.